covid-visualizer/alpha/README.md

     * https://laist.com/2020/03/17/are-los-angeles-hospitals-ready-for-coronavirus.php
 * Fraction will change as testing becomes more widespread

-### Estimating typicall-open ICU beds from the number of ventilators
+### Estimating typically-open ICU beds from the number of ventilators

 * Total ICU beds = Vents / 1.12
     * In LA County, the ratio of the number of ventilators to the total number of ICU beds is 1.12